Generic Name: ethinyl estradiol and norelgestromin (transdermal) (EH thi nil ESS tra DYE ol and nor ell JESS tro min)

 irregular menstrual cycles; or

-The hormones in this medicine can pass into breast milk and may harm a nursing baby.
-This medicine may also slow breast milk production.
+This medicine can slow breast milk production.
 Do not use if you are breast-feeding a baby.

 How should I use Xulane transdermal?